tranfong1991/Function-Plotter/README.md

 - In some cases, for more accurate results, please add space between operators and operands.
 For example, (x ^ 2  - 3) instead of (x^2-3).
 - It can't handle unary negation with x.
 Please multiply with (-1) instead.
 For example, (-1)*x instead of -x.

 Error handling is still being implemented.
-Possible errors include: illegal operator, illegal variable name
+Possible errors include: illegal operator, illegal variable name.